Liminova/liminova.github.io/drafts/idekctf-2024-web-hello.md

 Challenge files: <!-- todo -->

-For [idekCTF 2024](https://ctf.idek.team/), I'm back on the web train again.
-This time...
-Unbelievably stuck at a simple XSS challenge.
-Well, let's dive right into it!
+We participated in [idekCTF 2024](https://ctf.idek.team/), as extra preparation for [SekaiCTF 2024](https://ctf.sekai.team/), and wow, it is *one hell of a difficult* event.
+We struggled quite a lot - barely solving a misc challenge, one rev challenge and one web challenge - the one you're reading about now.

+At the end, I guess it wasn't *too* complex in any means, but I managed to solve this after a few hours of brainstorming, and I'm proud of it!
+Let's dive straight into the challenge!

 ## The challenge

-You are given a web page, which responds to any parameters with the key `name` with `Hello, <name>`.
+You are given a website, which responds to any parameters with the key `name` with `Hello, <name>`.
 For example:

 ```http
 GET /?name=yes HTTP/1.1